ianjdarrow/content-decider/README.md

 > TODO: Additional detail on message formats.

-> TODO: Example of a simple `content-decider` service.
+> TODO: Example of a simple `content-decider` process.

 When one or more `content-deciders` is specified, IPFS automatically adds a pre-execution hook to verify any proposed CID with each `content-decider` before adding the file to the repo.